 Concrete is commonly used across the world as a strong foundation and infrastructure for almost any type of building.
 Its unique characteristic is that it starts out as a simple, dry mixture, becomes a liquid, flexible material capable of forming into any mold or shape, and ends up as the hard-as-rock material we know as concrete.

 These are useful for small projects, such as anchoring fence posts or other fixtures.
-For large projects, you can either buy bags of cement, and mix them with sand and gravel yourself (probably in a wheelbarrow or other large container), or order premixed concrete mix and have it delivered.
+For large projects, you can either buy bags of cement, and mix them with sand and gravel yourself, using a wheelbarrow or other large container, or order premixed concrete and have it delivered and poured.

 Mortar is sometimes used between bricks in the building of brick patios, although it is not always used in such cases.
 For instance, in northern climes, where mortar could well crack in winter, the bricks may be simply fitted tightly against each other, or incorporate sand between them.